Academic Catalog

 ART 36200 Advanced Book Arts (LA)

 This course explores, at an advanced level, contemporary approaches to multiples that includes the changing relationship between accessibility, authorship and audience, and dissemination.
 Students expand on traditional techniques such as lithography, intaglio, and silkscreen by incorporating digital and photographic processes into their work, refining their visual voice and developing individualized content and bodies of work.
-May be repeated once for a total of Prerequisites: Any ART 16xxx and ART 26xxx.
+May be repeated once for a total of 8 credits.
+Prerequisites: Any ART 16xxx and ART 26xxx.
 (IRR)

 4 Credits